Crystal cake

 Crystal cake (水晶餠 (Shuǐjīng bǐng)) is one of the traditional desserts in Weinan city of eastern Shaanxi, China.
-It has more than 800 years of history.
-Crystal cake was first invented in Xiagui during the Song Dynasty, then it spread throughout the region.
-It gets its name from its filling, which is glittering and translucent, like crystal.
+It has more than 800 years of history and was first invented in Xiagui during the Song dynasty, eventually spreading throughout the region.
+It gets its name from its filling, which is glittery and translucent, like a crystal.

-The crust is made with wheat flour, starch and oil, the filling is a mixture of granulated sugar, lard, and pounded rock candy, candied fruits and nuts.
+The crust is made of wheat flour, starch, and oil; the filling is a mixture of granulated sugar, lard, and pounded rock candy, candied fruits and nuts.

-In southern China, small pastries with a translucent crust made with wheat starch as a main component, and filled with sweet bean paste, are also called "crystal cake".
+In southern China, small pastries with a translucent crust made with wheat starch as a main component, and filled with sweet bean paste, are also called "crystal cake."